RyanJP18/docker-web-base/README.md

 3) Log in to database and create the `RENAME` database (see below)
 4) Set up and seed the backend (see below)
 5) Open `http://localhost/` in the browser and check it works
+6) Find and replace all references to `RENAME` with desired app name (note: you will need to create and seed the database again with the new name)
+7) Rename the `docker-web-base` solution itself

 ## Running the Docker Containers
 1) Open a terminal and run `cd path/to/docker-web-base`